kautukkundan/Awesome-Profile-README-templates/elaborate/vatanachhorn.md

 ### 💼  Things that I'm currently working on:
 * Doing bachelor's degree in Software Engineering
-* Taking a Swift Online Course in Udemy, and looking forward to contribute to any iOS open source project.
+* Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.
 * Learning editing photos by using Adobe Lighroom,  as well as drawing some vectors in Adobe Illustrator.
 * Inquiring more about UX/UI.
 * Looking forward to take a Web Development Course in future besides school curriculum.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
 Since the world is in the quarantine stage, and I’m having tremendous of spare time, I decided to take this time focusing on feeding more knowledge to myself.
-I set a couple self-challenges in order to push myself more further.
+I set a couple of self-challenges in order to push myself more further.

-* Learn to code 6-9 hours a day with no distraction ( One or two day off a week. )
+* Learn to code 3-4 hours a day with no distraction ( One or two day off a week. )
 * Read a book a week
-* Workout 3 days in a row and take a day break
 * Avoid the over using social media
 * Adopting the minimalism life style
 * 🔜